 Talent adding Trypsin-EDTA for whole organoids.

-Talent incubating the plate.
+Talent incubating the tube.

 Once the organoids are sufficiently dissociated, add an equal volume of DMEM F-12 [1-TXT] and pipette up and down to mix thoroughly [2].
 Inactivate the Trypsin-EDTA by adding 10% FBS (F-B-S) to the cells [3].